ckdevrel/takeoffandroid.github.io/README.md

 |:--:|:--:|:--:|
 |<a href="https://imgur.com/vbJzzVU"><img src="https://i.imgur.com/vbJzzVU.png" title="source: imgur.com" /></a> |<a href="https://imgur.com/LpfRluh"><img src="https://i.imgur.com/LpfRluh.png" title="source: imgur.com" /></a>|<a href="https://imgur.com/stl0OF2"><img src="https://i.imgur.com/stl0OF2.png" title="source: imgur.com" /></a>|

-Credits:
+## Known issues 🙌

+- Flutter web is still in development stage 💻 so any of the flutter plugins are not supported.
+- a href not working as of now 🔗

+## Credits 🙏

-Free images are used from https://undraw.co/illustrations ⭐
+- Free images are used from https://undraw.co/illustrations ⭐

-Responsive widget implementation used from https://github.com/iampawan/myportfolio 👍
+- Responsive widget implementation used from https://github.com/iampawan/myportfolio 👍